monster-penguin/rd_bios_tool/README.md

 - Files are matched by **filename** in Step 7 and verified by **MD5 hash** in Step 9.
 Both checks must pass for a file to be placed into the `retrodeck/` folder structure.

-- A file with no expected MD5 in the RetroDECK manifests will appear as `Missing from RetroDECK manifests` in the CSV report and will be listed under a separate skip category in Step 9.
-It cannot be verified or copied regardless of whether it is present in the archive.
+- A file with no expected MD5 in the RetroDECK manifests will appear as `Missing from RetroDECK manifests` in the CSV report and will be listed under the "Copied (unverified)" category in Step 9.
+It is copied to staging by default since the filename matched a manifest entry RetroDECK declared it wants.
+If RetroDECK later adds an expected MD5 for the file, re-running the tool will verify it automatically on the next run.

 - Each time Step 8 runs it clears all previously recorded MD5 results before scanning.
 This ensures that if a file is removed from `rd_bios_set.zip` between runs, it will not continue to show as present in the report or affect Step 9.